galastrostats/general/git-tutorial/07-collaborating.md

 of one commit with massive changes: small commits are easier to read and review.

-Note `git pull` is really equivalent to runnign `git fetch` and then `git merge`, where `git fetch` updates your so-called "remote tracking branches" and `git merge` combines the two brances that were created locally and remotely (the latter is the "origin" branch in the local system nomenclature)
+Note `git pull` is really equivalent to running `git fetch` and then `git merge`, where `git fetch` updates your so-called "remote tracking branches" and `git merge` combines the two brances that were created locally and remotely (the latter is the "origin" branch in the local system nomenclature)

 ## Switch Roles and Repeat